Clarity in unclear times: The ecoligo business model explained in detail

 What does ecoligo do?

 With this business model, these customers pay a monthly fee over a certain contract period in order to become owners of the solar system or energy efficiency equipment at the end of the contract period.
-This saves customers the need to raise equity for the investment and at the same time enables them to reduce their energy costs. ecoligo offers these projects through the crowdinvesting platform ecoligo.investments.
+This saves customers the need to raise equity for the investment and at the same time enables them to reduce their energy costs. ecoligo offers these projects on ecoligo.com.
 This platform is operated by ecoligo invest GmbH, which is a subsidiary of CrowdDesk GmbH.

 How do the business models of crowd investment platforms and ecoligo work?